conversant/adlibs/README.md

     <a name="module_dom/getExecutingScript..getExecutingScript"></a>

 ### dom/getExecutingScript~getExecutingScript([validatorFunc], [testScript]) ⇒ <code>HTMLScriptElement</code> &#124; <code>null</code>
-Returns the script element that loaded the currently executing Javascript code.
+Returns the script element that loaded the currently executing javascript code.

 The validatorFunc function takes a script Element as a single argument, and should return a boolean value.
 Allows more specific filtering in the case of multiple